Tony Pulis: Middlesbrough

 On 26 December 2017, Pulis was appointed as manager of Championship club Middlesbrough, replacing the sacked Garry Monk, who left the club ninth in the Championship table, after an indifferent first half to their season.
 On that same day as his appointment, Pulis was present in the stands to watch Middlesbrough, managed by Academy manager Craig Liddle in the interim period, defeat Bolton Wanderers 2–0 at the Riverside Stadium.
 Pulis's first match in charge of Middlesbrough ended in a 1–0 home defeat to Aston Villa.

 Pulis's first win as Middlesbrough manager came on 1 January 2018, a comeback 3–2 victory at Preston North End.
 As the season continued, Middlesbrough temporarily began to suffer under the similar results under Pulis that they received under Monk's management, though Pulis turned the team's fortunes around, and they finished fifth, qualifying to the play-offs.
 However, they were defeated 1–0 by Villa, thus being confirmed as a Championship club for another season, much to the devastation of the club's fans, players and staff.

 In Pulis's first full season as Middlesbrough, the team had a relatively strong run of results through to February, including a 3–2 away win against Pulis's previous club West Bromwich Albion.
 His side went on to maintain a top six position until March, though a run of six consecutive defeats saw them drop out of the top six for the first time that season.
-At the end of the season, Pulis left the club when the decision was taken not to extend his contract.
+Middlesbrough finished the season in 7th and Pulis left the club when the decision was taken to not extend his contract.